AdHoc-Protocol/AdHoc-protocol/README.md

 Individual fields can also be inherited or embedded from another pack using the `<see cref="Full.Path.To.OtherPack.Field"/>` comment on the destination pack.

-Adding fields cannot override the existing fields (with the same name).
+Fields cannot be overridden if they have the same name as an existing field.

-Comments `<see cref="Full.Path.To.OtherPack.Field"/>-` or `<see cref="Full.Path.To.Source.Pack"/>-` allow deleting individual or all imported fields, respectively.
+The `<see cref="Full.Path.To.OtherPack.Field"/>-` or `<see cref="Full.Path.To.Source.Pack"/>-` comments can be used to delete individual or all imported fields, respectively.

 <details>
  <summary><span style = "font-size:30px">👉</span><b><u>Click to see</u></b></summary>